DFOM/financial-calculator/README.md

+# Advanced Financial Calculator

-Advanced Financial CalculatorThis is a powerful, web-based financial calculator built with Python and Flask.
-It is designed to solve a wide range of complex time-value-of-money (TVM) problems, from simple savings goals to intricate loan amortization schedules with irregular payments.Key FeaturesSolve for Any TVM Variable: Calculate Present Value (PV), Future Value (FV), Payment (PMT), Number of Periods (NPer), or the Interest Rate.Flexible Payment Scenarios:Lump Sum: Simple calculations with no recurring payments.Regular Payments: Standard annuities like loans and mortgages.Growing Payments: Payments that increase by a fixed percentage each period.Irregular Payments: Input a custom stream of uneven cash flows.Advanced Rate Handling: Accurately converts between Nominal APR, Effective Annual Rate (EAR), and Per-Period rates with different compounding and payment frequencies.Detailed Amortization Schedules: Generates a full, period-by-period table showing the breakdown of interest, principal, and balance.Interactive Visualization: Includes a chart that visually represents the account balance over time.Running the Application LocallyTo run this project on your own computer, follow these steps:Clone the repository:git clone [https://github.com/YourUsername/financial-calculator.git](https://github.com/YourUsername/financial-calculator.git) cd financial-calculator
+This is a powerful, web-based financial calculator built with Python and Flask.
+It is designed to solve a wide range of complex time-value-of-money (TVM) problems, from simple savings goals to intricate loan amortization schedules with irregular payments.

+# Key Features:
+Solve for Any TVM Variable: Calculate Present Value (PV), Future Value (FV), Payment (PMT), Number of Periods (NPer), or the Interest Rate.
+* Flexible Payment Scenarios:
+Lump Sum: Simple calculations with no recurring payments.
+Regular Payments: Standard annuities like loans and mortgages.
+Growing Payments: Payments that increase by a fixed percentage each period.
+Irregular Payments: Input a custom stream of uneven cash flows.
+Advanced Rate Handling: Accurately converts between Nominal APR, Effective Annual Rate (EAR), and Per-Period rates with different compounding and payment frequencies.
+Detailed Amortization Schedules: Generates a full, period-by-period table showing the breakdown of interest, principal, and balance.
+Interactive Visualization: Includes a chart that visually represents the account balance over time.

+Running the Application Locally:
+To run this project on your own computer, follow these steps:
+1- Clone the repository:git clone [https://github.com/YourUsername/financial-calculator.git]
+2- cd financial-calculator
-Create and activate a Python virtual environment:# For macOS/Linux python3 -m venv venv source venv/bin/activate
+3- Create and activate a Python virtual environment:

+# For macOS/Linux
+python3 -m venv venv
+source venv/bin/activate